 4. Employee Story

-An employee story focuses on the personal experience of employees, be it their experience working for your company or their contribution to its success.
+Your employee story focuses on the personal experience of the people working for your company—be it about their roles or their contribution to the businesses’ success.

 Google is an example.
 In its “Life at Google” section, the tech giant highlights the experiences and achievements of its employees from diverse backgrounds, departments, and locations.